 Sometimes the simple things in life can be so pleasing.
 Pasta has become a food staple in our house.
 The children love it.
 It is quick to prepare and hits the spot in minutes.
 But, because of this, I have gone off pasta and only make meals with it for me and Mr. Scott when there is little other choice.

 But, I think I have created a pasta dish to challenge it’s position and my obsession with all things crab.
-Silky pappardelle pasta with buttery, wine and garlic sauce, fresh thyme and creamy goat’s cheese.
+Silky pappardelle pasta with a buttery wine and garlic sauce, fresh thyme and a goat’s cheese cream.
 It is simply delicious and can be ready to eat within ten minutes of entering the kitchen.

 I am not an advocate of fast food at every meal time.
 I love relaxing and cooking a good meal that may take me as long as it teas to cook a chicken.
 In fact, I am a supporter of the slow food movement.
 Good food often takes time and effort to prepare and is something that should be appreciated for we cannot live by fast and almost instant food alone.